I Rest My Case

 I Rest My Case is the fifth studio album by American rapper YoungBoy Never Broke Again.
-It was released on January 6, 2023, through Motown Records and Never Broke Again.
-It features production from YoungBoy's in-house engineer, Jason "Cheese" Goldberg, alongside D-Roc, DJ Trebble, Dmac, Getro, Kid Krazy, Powers Pleasant, TnTXD, Wayv and Yo Benji.
+It was released on January 6, 2023, by Never Broke Again and Motown.
+It features production from YoungBoy's in-house engineer, Jason "Cheese" Goldberg, alongside Tay Tay, D-Roc, Swiger Music, DJ Trebble, Khris James, DeCastro, Vinatge Rippah, Dmac, Getro, Kid Krazy, Powers Pleasant, TnTXD, Wayv, and Yo Benji, alongside several other notable producers.
 It is YoungBoy's first studio project with Motown since signing with the label in October 2022 following the completion of his contract with Atlantic Records earlier that year.

 Release and promotion

 I Rest My Case was first announced by YoungBoy Never Broke Again through his official Instagram page in December 2022, where he stated that an album would be released in January.
 Despite the album initially being titled Black, through YoungBoy's Amp radio show, he stated that the album's name would be changed to I Rest My Case.
 Weeks later, YoungBoy's label Never Broke Again revealed the album's initial cover art, however, it received backlash from supporters.
-Days later, a new cover art was announced which received much more support.
+Days later, a new cover art was announced.

-Singles

-"Top Girls", "Black", "I Love YB Skit", and "Groovy" were all released as promotional singles on January 4, 2023, prior to the album's official tracklist being announced.
+Following the release of the album, YoungBoy would appear on the cover of Billboard's Power 100 magazine in which he stated that this change in appearance was due to him wanting to change.